The 10 Best Cat Food for Older Cats (Review)

 RELATED ARTICLE: Signs your cat getting old

-Feed manufacturers typically divide a cats’ life cycle into three stages: kitten, adults, and senior.
+Feed manufacturers typically divide a life cycle into three stages: kitten, adults, and senior.
 This is done to ensure cats are provided with the appropriate nutrition for each life stage.
-The average life span of a cat is in the range of 13-16 years depending on breed and lifestyle.
+The average life span is in the range of 13-16 years depending on breed and lifestyle.
 According to several studies, cats become seniors between the ages of 7 and 10, though the exact figures vary depending on the source.
-However, do not assume that all cats are the same; they, like people, might be healthy and active well into their teens or get old before their time.
-Naturally, if a cat has a chronic health condition, they tend to age a lot quicker and may be classified as seniors before their time.
+However, do not assume that all pets are the same; they, like people, might be healthy and active well into their teens or get old before their time.
+Naturally, if your furry friend has a chronic health condition, they tend to age a lot quicker and may be classified as seniors before their time.
 Similarly, female cats who have many litters and un-neutered males who live outside often seem to age quicker.
 It’s worth saying that if your vet has prescribed a diet for health reasons, this may not be tailored to the cat’s age.

 When a cat reaches the age of 7-10 years, it may show the following changes in its body and behavior:

 - Reduced sense of smell;

 - Reduced kidney performance;

 - Reduced physical activity, which can lead to weight gain;